jing-vision/Mini-AmazonGo/README.md

 SmartMonitor
 =========

-Multi touch system for Kinect V1 & V2, Intel RealSense devices and OpenNI-compatible sensors.
+Mini Amazon-Go system, check [Cinder-DepthSensor](https://github.com/vnm-interactive/Cinder-DepthSensor) for supported sensors.

 To build this project, you need: